gmdima/shadowdark-extras/README.md

 - Overlays by Pixelbay
 - All fonts licences included in the fonts folders
 - Dungeon Mapper and Hexmapper inspired by Hexlands and Instant Dungeons (agnostic procedural dungeon and hex crawling map generators for foundry) by [The Augur](https://www.patreon.com/cw/TheAugur)
+- Hexroll [website](https://hexroll.app/)  data has been used to generate hexes data.
+Some data has been simplified in order to be adapted to SDX and some other data has been created from scratch.

 ---